iterative/dvc.org/static/docs/get-started/example-versioning.md

-If `dvc add` and `dvc checkout` provide a basic mechanism to version control large data files or models, `dvc run` and `dvc repro` provide a build system for ML models, which would similar to makefiles in software engineering.
+If `dvc add` and `dvc checkout` provide a basic mechanism to version control large data files or models, `dvc run` and `dvc repro` provide a build system for ML models, which would be similar to makefiles in software engineering.

 ## What's next?